Elemér Kondás

-Elemér Kondás (born 11 September 1963) is a Hungarian football manager and former player who manages Vasas.
+Elemér Kondás (born 11 September 1963) is a Hungarian football manager and former player.

 Managerial career

 Létavértes

 Kondás managed Létavértes between 2004 and 2007.

 Debreceni VSC

 Kondás was appointed as the manager of Debrecen in 2011.
 He started the 2011-12 with a seven consecutive wins.

 On 25 July 2016, he resigned after a defeat against Vasas SC on the second match day of the 2016–17 Nemzeti Bajnokság I season and after a double defeat in the second qualifying round 2016–17 UEFA Europa League defeat against Torpedo Zhodino.
 On 8 August 2016, he was replaced by the Portuguese Leonel Pontes.

 Kisvárda

 On 31 July 2018, he was sacked after two consecutive defeats in the 2018-19 Nemzeti Bajnokság I season.

 Győri ETO

 On 3 December 2019, he has become the manager of Győr.

 Debrecen

 On 7 June 2020, he was appointed as the manager of the Debrecen after Zoltán Vitelki was sacked.
 The club was in relegation zone.
 Kondás said in an interview that he could have rejected the offer but due his ties to the club he felt responsible.